bedminer1/BRIDGE/README.md

 - expected value calculations like in **poker**
 - bluffing like in **mafia** where you trick others about your team status

 I played it everyday in high school, during breaks, after school.
 But after graduating, it's been harder to organize sessions.
-I tried sneaking it into my navy camp once and got caught in like a week lol.
+During NS, I tried sneaking cards into my naval camp once and got caught in like a week lol.

 So I built this, first as a singleplayer version just to entertain myself by playing with bots following simple logic flow charts.